schmeister/FitGo/README.md

 ## Step 4: but does it need to be this complicated?

 Once we know the approximate location within the Swing Curve, we can simplify the fit formula and its derivative to a simple Polynomial function.
-The use of the Decaying Sine function may only apply when experimenting with large potential thicknesses.
+The use of the Decaying Sine function need only be applied when experimenting with larger ranges of thicknesses.
+Thickness variations that may span multiple waves.

 <pre>
 // Polynomial functions